MisterDunwoody/osTicket/README.md

 <img src="https://i.imgur.com/DNggjKW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-SLA Plans or Service Level Agreements.
-The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed.
-SLA Plans can be created by going to the Manage tab under the Admin Panel and clicking "Add New SLA Plans."
+Service Level Agreements, or SLA Plans, are used to specify the amount of time that the help desk administrator expects tickets to be closed.
+These plans can be created by going to the Manage tab in the Admin Panel and clicking the "Add New SLA Plans" button."

 </p>